Meet the Breed Collective will wow you this year.

-The seven groups included: Toy Dogs, Terriers, Gundogs, Hounds, Working Dogs, Utility and Non-Sporting Dogs.
+Returning even bigger and better in 2019, seven main Breed Groups in Australia will bring dozens of beautiful Dogs representing: Toy Dogs, Terriers, Gundogs, Hounds, Working Dogs, Utility and Non-Sporting Dogs.

-Toy breeds are smart, full of energy and many have strong protective instincts.
-They are affectionate, sociable and adaptable to a wide range of lifestyle, making wonderful companions for people living in small houses and apartments
+Toy breeds are smart, full of energy and many have strong, protective instincts.
+They are affectionate, sociable and adaptable to a wide range of lifestyle, making wonderful companions for people living in small houses and apartments.

 Terrier breeds are feisty and energetic and make great pets.
-They require determination on the part of the owner because they can be strong-willed
+They require determination on the part of the owner because they can be strong-willed.

-Gundog breeds are very trainable, bred to work in a group of people or Dogs and remain under control from a distance.
-These are happy and friendly natured Dogs and make ideal pets.
+Gundog breeds are very trainable, bred to work in a group of people or Dogs, and remain under control from a distance.
+These are happy and friendly-natured Dogs and make ideal pets.

 Hound breeds are a diverse group but most share the common ancestral trait of being used for hunting.
 Reliable and sturdy Dogs, they have excellent stamina and make great companions.